Group pace, on demand.

 It is the home screen.

 Every morning the DOSM opens Matrix and sees where the property stands against last year.
 Every Monday the owner gets the same view, with no Friday-afternoon assembly required.
-The asset manager opens the portfolio roll-up and the property-by-property cut tells the same story without a workbook to maintain.
+The number ownership asks about is live, current, and one click away instead of a weekly rebuild.

 Of pace reporting on live data — no manual exports, no week-old snapshots.